elenalazarus/elenalazarus/README.md

 # 💫 About Me:
 Hey there!
 Nice to meet you!
 My name is Olena Lazarenko, and I'm a full-stack <br>developer who absolutely loves working with cloud technology, especially <br>Salesforce products!
-I'm always excited to learn about new technologies <br>and innovative ways to tackle the daily challenges that software engineers <br>face.<br><br>Currently, I'm exploring Typescript and Golang.
+I'm always excited to learn about new technologies <br>and innovative ways to tackle the daily challenges that software engineers <br>face.<br><br>Currently, I'm exploring Typescript and React.
 Although I've been <br>passionate about Object-Oriented Programming for years, Functional <br>Programming has become another favourite of mine!

 ## 🌐 Socials: